Stop DataWorks service billing

 Important

-If you are redirected to the welcome page upon logon, this does not mean that the DataWorks background service has stopped, nor does it mean that all billing has terminated.
-You must still follow the main process in this topic to clean up resources to ensure that billing is completely stopped.
+When you cannot log on to the DataWorks console and see the welcome page, this does not mean that DataWorks backend services have stopped or that all billing has been terminated.
+You still need to follow the main process in this topic to clean up resources and ensure billing stops completely.

-If you cannot access the DataWorks workspace, you may encounter one of two typical welcome page redirection scenarios.
-Understanding the difference is crucial because they have completely different impacts on services and billing.
+When you cannot access your DataWorks workspaces, you typically encounter one of the following two welcome page redirection scenarios.
+Understanding the difference is critical because they have completely different impacts on services and billing.

-• Description: When you try to access DataWorks, you see two red error messages, indicating DataWorks edition not retained and Pay-as-you-go resources not retained.
+• Symptom: When you try to access DataWorks, you see two red error prompt pages indicating that no DataWorks edition is retained and that no pay-as-you-go resources are retained.

-A DataWorks edition includes basic and advanced features, while pay-as-you-go resources include items such as scheduled offline tasks, outbound traffic, alarm phone calls, and data quality check instances.
-You can click 0-yuan bundle purchase at the bottom of the page to activate them.
+The DataWorks edition includes basic and advanced features.
+Pay-as-you-go resources include billing items such as batch scheduling instances, outbound traffic, phone alerts, and Data Quality check instances.
+You can click Purchase for Free at the bottom of the page to activate the services.

-• Interpretation: Your DataWorks paid edition has expired, and your Alibaba Cloud account may have been in arrears for an extended period.
-The system has deleted your Pay-as-you-go resources.
+• Explanation: Your DataWorks paid edition has expired, and your Alibaba Cloud account may have been overdue for a long time.
+As a result, the system proactively deleted your pay-as-you-go resources.

-• Service impact: Any tasks that depend on Pay-as-you-go resources (such as Pay-as-you-go resource groups) will run abnormally or fail.
-However, subscription services you have purchased (such as exclusive resource groups) are not affected during the current billing cycle, and tasks depending on subscription services will continue to run normally.
+• Service impact: Any tasks that depend on pay-as-you-go resources (such as pay-as-you-go resource groups) may run abnormally or fail.
+However, your subscription services (such as exclusive resource groups) are not affected during the current billing cycle, and tasks that depend on subscription services continue to run normally.

-• Billing impact: Since Pay-as-you-go resources have been deleted, new Pay-as-you-go fees will stop being generated.
-However, the subscription services you have purchased will continue to be billed until their subscription cycle ends.
+• Billing impact: Because pay-as-you-go resources have been deleted, new pay-as-you-go charges stop being incurred.
+However, your subscription services continue to be billed until their subscription cycles end.

-• What you need to do: You must manually unsubscribe from all subscription commodities that are still within the billing cycle to prevent subsequent fees.
+• Required actions: You still need to manually unsubscribe from all subscription commodities still within their billing cycles to prevent future charges.

-• Description: The page you see indicates that your DataWorks edition has expired, but your pay-as-you-go resources are still active.
+• Symptom: The page indicates that your DataWorks edition has expired, but pay-as-you-go resources are still available.

-• Interpretation: This indicates that your DataWorks edition (such as Professional Edition or Enterprise Edition) has expired.
-Edition expiration does not imply service termination.
+• Explanation: This only means that your DataWorks edition subscription (such as Professional Edition or Enterprise Edition) has expired.
+An expired edition does not mean that services have stopped.

-• Billing impact: Although the subscription fee for the edition itself has stopped, Pay-as-you-go bills generated by these core services running in the background will continue to be generated.
-For example, your cycle scheduling tasks are still running every day and will continue to incur scheduling fees.
+• Billing impact: Although the subscription fee for the edition itself has stopped, pay-as-you-go bills generated by the core services still running in the background continue to be generated.
+For example, if your scheduled tasks continue to run every day, scheduling fees continue to accrue.

-• Action required: To stop these ongoing fees, you must regain access to the console to clean up services.
+• Required actions: To stop the charges that are still being incurred, you need to regain access to the console to clean up services.

-• First, purchase a free Basic Edition on the welcome page to restore access to the workspace.
+• Purchase the free Basic Edition on the welcome page to restore access to your workspaces.

-• After entering the console, refer to the guidelines in Stop using other pay-as-you-go services to manually stop or delete all running services.
+• After you access the console, follow the instructions in Stop using other pay-as-you-go services to manually stop or delete all services that are still running.